htv2012/ncopa/README.md

 # ncopa

-ncopa is short for _n_ginx._co_nf _pa_rser.
+ncopa is short for nginx.conf parser.
 It offers a Python library for parsing an nginx.conf file.

 # Install